CityOfFortWayne/city-data/README.md

 city-data
 =========

-JSON represenation of important city data.
+JSON representation of important data for the city of Fort Wayne.